chelberg/cs2400/docs/coding-style.md

 	*
 	*  Lab Section: section number and instructor's name
 	*
-	*  Description: brief description of the program
+	*  Description: description of the program
 	*
 	*  Date:        date of completion
 	*